JackSloaner/TLAP-Exercises/README.md

 ## Chapter 6: Recursion
 ### 6.0: binary_tree_template
+**Not a question in the book.
+I made the decision to make a template for a binary tree class**
 - My template for basic binary tree
 - Includes methods for:
 - Making a new tree given amount of levels